Psychology (PSYC)

 PSYC 421.
 Diversity Psychology.
 3 Credits.

-Origins and consequences of psychological differences among individual and groups with special emphasis on sex differences and racial differences.
+Origins and consequences of psychological differences among individuals and groups with special emphasis on differences related to gender, race, and culture.
 Prerequisite: PSYC 111, PSYC 241, and PSYC 250 or consent of instructor.
 S, odd years.

 PSYC 433.
 Psychology of Learning.
 4 Credits.